 Will I pay for Private Mortgage Insurance?

-I don’t start working for 6 months, can I get approved now?
+I don’t start working for six months.
+Can I get approved now?

 Loan programs may allow the buyer to close on the home before they start working.
 A medical professional mortgage will allow buyers to close six months before their start date as a doctor and 90 days for residents.